rancher/dashboard/PLUGINS.md

 yarn create @ranch/app my-app
 ```

 This will create a new folder `my-app` and populate it with the miniumum files needed.
-You'll note that there is no code here.

 You can run the app with: